sajjadh47/advanced-category-and-custom-taxonomy-image/readme.txt

 6. After Enabling Go To Your Taxonomy Add/Edit Page To Upload Image

 == Changelog ==
+= 2.0.4 =
+* Minor changes in the code styling
+= 2.0.3 =
+* Compatibility checkup for latest wp version 6.8
 = 2.0.2 =
 * If for specific device image is not set yet, it will opt for default any device image now = 2.0.1 =